olov/ng-annotate/README.md

 Provide `-` instead of an input `<file>` to read input from stdin.

+Use the `--sourcemap` option to generate an inline sourcemap.

+Use the `--sourceroot` option to set the sourceRoot property of the generated sourcemap.

 Use the `--single_quotes` option to output `'$scope'` instead of `"$scope"`.

 Use the `--regexp` option to restrict matching further or to expand matching.